Kelsey Grammer

 Hey, you,

-Not credit, but religion as part of what enabled you to put it all together or move on or heal yourself yeah i had a is that anything to do i always had an abiding sense of faith that it was an interesting thing that was a it was like sort of sort of a wrestling match you know that was like oh
+not credit, but religion as part of what enabled you to put it all together or move on or heal yourself.
+Yeah, I had a is that anything to talk about?
+I also had an abiding sense of faith.

 that discipline of examining, you know, the miracles of Jesus through this lens of science and faith at the same time,